saumilthecode/IWILLWIN/README.md

 We're super proud of every feature we built, actually implementing nearly everything we thought of.
 While working on this, we learned tons - including an initial 3-hour detour into ASD datasets that taught us about data training, even though we ultimately went a different direction.
 And our StackOverflow skills?
 Through the roof!

-What's next for Storybook?
-Well, my cousin brother who has ASD will be our first tester.
-His feedback, combined with continued research, will help us make it even better.

-Would you like me to focus on any particular aspect or add more details about the scientific evidence behind our featu